History of Washington (state): The "Indian Wars" (1855–1858)

 Depiction of the First Charge at the Battle of Walla Walla 1855.

 Washington Territory immediately mobilized for war, and sent the Territorial Militia to put down what it saw as a rebellion.
-The tribes - first the Yakama, eventually joined by the Walla Walla and the Cayuse - united together to fight the Americans in what is called the Yakima War.
+The tribes – first the Yakama, eventually joined by the Walla Walla and the Cayuse – united together to fight the Americans in what is called the Yakima War.
 The U.S. Army sent troops and a number of raids and battles took place.
 In 1858, the Americans, at the Battle of Four Lakes, defeated the Natives decisively.
 In a newly imposed treaty, tribes were, again, confined to reservations.

 The Puget Sound War of 1855–1856, the Yakima War of 1855–1858, and the Spokane War of 1858, all happened simultaneously and were generally referred to by the Washingtonian settlers as the "Indian Wars".
 Fighting raged in the Cascade Mountains and spilled out into larger battles such as the Battle of Seattle, with both sides committing atrocities.
 Stevens led his soldiers on the frontlines, doing battle with the Natives in vicious encounters across the State.
-While eventually Federal General John E Wool arrived and tried to take control of the US’ forces in order to centralize the chain of command, his reportedly elitist attitude and belief that the Washingtonian whites had caused the war meant he lost the loyalty of the volunteer driven militias who mostly stayed de facto under the command of Stevens.
+While eventually Federal General John E Wool arrived and tried to take control of the US’ forces to centralize the chain of command, his reportedly elitist attitude and belief that the Washingtonian whites had caused the war meant he lost the loyalty of the volunteer driven militias who mostly stayed de facto under the command of Stevens.
 In addition, raids by Haida, Tlingit and other northern tribes from British and Russian territory terrorized Native Americans and settlers alike in Puget Sound in the 1850s (note the events associated with Port Gamble in 1856–1857).
 Miners bound for the Fraser Canyon Gold Rush in British Columbia in 1858 using the Okanagan Trail traveled under arms, and many instances of violence occurred along the route.